-If you don’t have radar already, I suggest adding this fish finder to your marine electronics onboard.
+If you don’t have one already, I suggest adding this fish finder to your marine electronics onboard.

 Who doesn’t like a bundle?
 Even though Flo from Allstate has worn that question out, it is still a big win, saving money and buying everything you need in one purchase.
 Check out this fish finder, transducer, and radar bundle below.

 Guiding clients on deep-sea fishing trips have been a big part of my career.
 I’ve led trips targeting everything from tuna to marlin, depending on the client.
 Without a quality fish finder on my boat, I’d never have been anywhere near as successful as I’ve been.
 A cheap fish finder can ruin a trip.
 I know because I’ve seen it.
-Marking fish that aren’t there, seeing the clients get excited, only to be disappointed when they don’t catch anything.
+Not being able to identify fish that are, or think you’ve got the next big one below, but your MFD can’t keep up, and it really passed a few minutes ago.
+Seeing the clients get excited, only to be disappointed when they don’t catch anything.
 Spend the money to make sure what you see on the screen is actually under the surface.

 I thought the Simrad Go9 XSE was fantastic.
 I opted to buy the bundle package and take it a step further by also buying radar at the same time.
 The features it has and the upgrades you can add are excellent.
 It can even alert you to feeding birds on the surface.
 It’s an incredible fish finder and really does provide everything you need.
 Likewise, it’s a winner, and if you choose this fish finder, you’ll most likely enjoy it.